mirceapaciu/kafka-producer/README.md

-This is custom Kafka Producer
+This is custom Kafka Producer.